muggs155/Random-Scale-Degree-Speaker-with-Tones/README.md

 # Random-Scale-Degree-Speaker-with-Tones
 Music Practice Utility: Says random note degrees, along with the tone for that degree.

+This is a AI generated file from Gemini 2.5 pro (preview). pip install pyttsx3 pygame numpy

+Intended to allow a musician to practice playing scale degrees relative to a given key note.

 Key Features and Notes:

 Scale Degree Normalization: Handles various ways of writing scale degrees (e.g., "flat 3", "b3", "FLAT3" all become "B3").